 - Not suitable for storage as it is prone to absorbing moisture.

-- Do not add oil to the kombu before microwaving.
-Adding oil can cause sparks and potentially lead to a fire.
+- Do not add oil to the kombu before microwaving—it can cause sparks or even start a fire.